GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  To set the new properties run the command in the Gluu container.
+  To set the new properties, run the command in the Gluu container.

    ```bash